Tips Before You Submit

 Private student loans (also called alternative loans) should only be considered after first applying for federal student aid, as federal loans usually have more favorable terms.
 Private loans are offered by private lenders and eligibility depends on a credit score.

 Eligibility for financial aid is based on a prior tax year, which may not be indicative of the family's continuing ability to pay for educational expenses.
 The Office of Financial Aid is able to evaluate special circumstances on a case-by-case basis with adequate documentation.
-To start an appeal, review the Professional Judgement Appeal Form on our forms website.
+To start an appeal, review the Professional Judgement Appeal Form on our forms web page.

 In order to receive financial aid, students must comply with the Satisfactory Academic Progress (SAP) Policy.
 This policy requires students to maintain a certain GPA and complete a set percentage of the courses attempted.
-For more information about the policy, including specific requirements and the appeal process, visit our SAP website.
+For more information about the policy, including specific requirements and the appeal process, visit our SAP web page.

 Official withdrawals from the university are processed through the Registrar's office; however, your financial aid may be impacted as well.
 How to Withdraw will provide details about procedures, deadlines, and explain how to appeal for a tuition refund.
 Financial Aid Withdrawal Policy will explain the financial aid impacts.